 This Mike Nichols film, starring Harrison Ford as the main character, packs a punch.
 It’s an emotional roller coaster where the emotions range from anger to sympathy to frustration to triumph.
 The title character, Henry Turner, is an obnoxious but successful Manhattan attorney whose life changes in a second when he is shot at a convenience store late one night.
 A bullet hits his right frontal lobe, and another hits the left subclavian vein in his chest, causing excessive internal bleeding and cardiac arrest.
 He experiences anoxia, resulting in brain damage.
 While he survives the shooting, initially he can’t move or talk and he suffers amnesia.
-Working through therapy with his clinicians, he slowly regains speech and movement, but when he tries to return to his former life, he discovers he doesn’t like the person he was before his accident.
+Working through therapy with his speech-language pathologist, he slowly regains speech and movement, but when he tries to return to his former life, he discovers he doesn’t like the person he was before his accident.

 4. The King’s Speech – 2010

-Set in Depression-era England, this movie focuses on the relationship between Albert, the soon-to-be King George VI (played by Colin Firth) and his speech therapist, Lionel Logue.
+Set in Depression-era England, this movie focuses on the relationship between Albert, the soon-to-be King George VI (played by Colin Firth) and his speech therapist (speech-language pathologist), Lionel Logue.
 Albert—or Bertie, as he is called by his family—was the shy, sickly second son of King George V, who grew up with a debilitating stutter.
 He and Lionel work through a sometimes-contentious, sometimes-chummy working relationship that culminates in an inspiring speech made by the king on the evening of September 3, 1939, the day Britain declared war on Germany—a speech which Bertie could not have made had it not been for his speech therapist.

 5. The Theory of Everything – 2014